Top Graduate Degrees in Business (2021)

 Arthur M

-Dr. Arthur M. Langer is the academic director of the MS in technology management program at Columbia University, where he is also a professor of professional practice.
-He is also the director of the Center for Technology Management.
+Dr. Alexis Wichowski is the program director of the MS and the Executive MS in technology management program at Columbia University, where she is also a professor of professional practice.
+She is also an affiliate faculty with Columbia’s School of International & Public Affairs, where she’s been teaching as an adjunct for over a decade.

 Other Programs of Note: